 So I ordered another and another still, staring at the master’s chair until, amoeba-like, the ivory-colored leather seat doubled and doubled again.
 If this was where Papa’s spirit hung out, the old man’s protoplasm must have been fishing, because the only specters that materialized were my own retinal floaters, drifting across my blurry corneas.
 All right, it was only my first night and it was a big town.

-Banshees had to be lurking somewhere, and in the meantime I got to take home three nifty El Floridita cocktail stirrers.
+Banshees had to be lurking somewhere, and in the meantime, I got to take home three nifty El Floridita cocktail stirrers.
 Perhaps Papa’s poltergeist turned in early these days.
 He was, after all, a hundred and two.

-The next morning, I ate a hearty breakfast of something-or-other with ham (in Cuba you cannot eat without involving pig parts; not a pork lover, I fortified myself by remembering that Hemingway not only would have eaten the oinker, he would have shot it—not necessarily in that order).
+The next morning, I ate a hearty breakfast of something-or-other with ham (in Cuba you cannot eat without involving pig parts; not a pork lover, I fortified myself by remembering that Hemingway not only would have eaten the oinker, but he would also have shot it—not necessarily in that order).

 Then I wound my way through the narrow, cobblestone, canyon-holed streets of Old Havana, past peeing dogs, cigar-smoking señoras, and enterprising urchins wanting money for “milk.”
-Once-grand buildings had weathered to the color and consistency of matzo, their arabesque facades dripping with corbels and laundry, their amputated fountains hidden in dreary courtyards pulsing with state-sponsored TV—slouched and faded beauties whose insides were rotting, the way nightly rum eventually rots your guts.
+Once-grand buildings had weathered to the color and consistency of matzo, their arabesque facades dripping with corbels and laundry, their amputated fountains are hidden in dreary courtyards pulsing with state-sponsored TV—slouched and faded beauties whose insides were rotting, the way nightly rum eventually rots your guts.

 La Bodeguita del Medio